benbahrenburg/Ti.SQ/README.md

 * On Android this property will always be true.

+<b>selectedDates</b> : Array

+Array containing Dictionaries with dates that should be marked as selected within the Ti.SQ calendar View.

+* On Android this property will be ignored.

 <b>BackgroundColor</b> : String/Color

 The color of the calendar view month headings